FSU AM: Season Opener Update & Hoops Non-Conference Success

 After being the first Power-5 team to offer him, FSU now faces a challenge in trying to keep a crucial offensive line target from flipping his pledge to a bitter rival.

-FSU continued its momentum on the recruiting trail, as a blue-chip wide receiver, and the number seven receiver in the 2021 class, named the 'Noles to his top six.
+FSU continued its momentum on the recruiting trail, as a blue-chip wide receiver, and the number six receiver in the 2021 class, named the 'Noles to his top six.
+Visser breaks down his impressive film.

 BASKETBALL